ruithumbup/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image1]

-####3.
-Creation of the Training Set & Training Process
+#### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from different kind of road boundrys.
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]